Chia-Network/chia-dev-guides/guides/tutorials/coin-spend-rpc.md

 ### Serialization using [clvm_tools](https://github.com/Chia-Network/clvm_tools)

-The same command that we used for getting the puzzle hash in [How to lock coin with a custom puzzle](custom_puzzle_lock#get-puzzle-hash-from-a-puzzle) (`opc -H <compiled_puzzle>`) can be used for getting the serialized version of our puzzle and solution as well.
+The `opc -H <CLVM>` command can be used for getting the serialized version of our puzzle and solution as well.
 The serialized version will be included in the response **on the second line**.

 ```bash
 opc -H '(a (q 2 (i (= (sha256 5) (q .
 0x2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824)) (q 4 (c 2 (c 11 (c 23 ()))) ()) (q 8)) 1) (c (q .
 51) 1))'